 Small Backyard Ideas

 Artificial turf can help make a small lawn look well-kept, giving your space a nice appearance without all the work of lawn care.
-Check out the pros and cons of artificial turf to decide if it’s right for you.
+Check out the pros and cons of artificial turf to decide if it’s right for you and some of our excellent work.

-Make use of wall space by trying out vertical gardening.
+Make use of wall space by trying out vertical gardening for a modern landscape design.
 Vertical gardening can be used for herbs, vegetables (especially vines like cucumbers), flowers, succulents, and more.
 Your garden can be set up in the side yard or on the back wall.
-Tending, pruning, nurturing plants, you will enjoy it much the same way you would a traditional garden, but with much more space available for the rest of the yard.
+Tending, pruning, or nurturing plants, you will enjoy it much the same way you would a traditional garden, but with much more space available for the rest of the yard.
 Create your own vertical garden with pallets, pots, or simply wood and nails—then add your plants or seeds and start caring for your garden.

 The Right Furniture